kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 1. `protocol`: protocol-specific field the application will use to access the backend storage.
      - `name`: supported protocols are: "s3", "gs", and "azureBlob".
-     - `version`: version being used by the backend storage.
+     - `version`: protocol version being used by the backend storage.
-     - `azureBlob`: data required to target a provisioned azure container.
+     - `bucketName`: the name of the bucket created by the backend storage.
-     - `gs`: data required to target a provisioned GS bucket.
+     - `endpoint`: the url to the bucket endpoint.
-     - `s3`: data required to target a provisioned S3 bucket.
+     - `parameters`: a map of string:string copied from the BucketClass parameters.
-1. `parameters`: a copy of the BucketClass parameters.
+1. `parameters`: a map of string:string copy of the BucketRequest fields related to bucket naming.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.

 #### BucketClass